 I am currently a postdoctoral researcher at the Centre national de la recherche scientifique, working in the labs Centre d’Ecologie et des Sciences de la Conservation (team CoMaC) & Biologie des Organismes et Ecosystèmes Aquatiques, under the co-supervision of Sandrine Pavoine and Boris Leroy.

-I am particularly interested in investigating biodiversity patterns at different levels of organisation and through different facets to reveal the historical and contemporary processes (including anthropogenic pressures) that shape them and to guide conservation strategies.
-I’ve been addressing these issues on seaweeds of Brittany (France) at the beginning of my career and try since to embrace a wider range of taxa and spatial scales.
+My research lies at the interface between ecology, evolution and conservation biology.
+I am particularly interested in investigating biodiversity patterns at different levels of organisation and through different facets to reveal the historical and contemporary processes – including anthropogenic pressures – that shape them and to guide conservation strategies.
+Specifically, I pursue two main goals: i) understand eco-evolutionary responses of biodiversity to anthropogenic pressures and ii) identify geographic zones and/or lineages of high conservation priority.
+I have been addressing these issues on seaweeds of Brittany (France) at the beginning of my career and try since to embrace a wider range of taxa and spatial scales.

-The aim of my current post-doctoral research (funded by the LabEx BCDiv) is to identify and study mammal species of high conservation priority based on their phylogenetic originality and their probabilities of extinction at global, continental and national scales.
+The aim of my current post-doctoral research (funded by the LabEx BCDiv) is to identify and study mammal species of high conservation priority based on their phylogenetic originality and their probabilities of extinction.

 In parallel, I have a strong interest in sharing scientific knowledge.
 I do so through my teaching and supervising activities and also through knowledge dissemination for the general public and institutional stakeholders.